-The RJ3 doesn’t actually allow the grounds to circulate evenly through the water.
+The RJ3 doesn’t allow the grounds to circulate evenly through the water.
 They’re kept within the cylindrical filtering device, and this means some extraction is missed.
-At worst, this can lead to an uneven taste, with rich notes from the fully extracted grounds on the outer edge of the filter, and then sharp and under-extracted flavors from the grounds trapped on the inside of the cylinder.
+You’re encouraged to stir the grounds occasionally, but this can be difficult inside the filter.

 Some users report frustration in removing the grounds.
 When you lift the filter, you’ll need to move carefully and quickly so you don’t drip cold brew over your kitchen floor on the way to the sink.

 We do appreciate that the RJ3 is able to complete the entire brewing process in an airtight environment.
 This helps ensure that minimal oxidation occurs.

 In this guide, we’ve largely focused on iced coffee, as opposed to cold brew.
 You may think of these drinks as interchangeable, but there is an important difference between these two options.
 Before you can choose which model to buy, you’ll probably want to decide whether you prefer iced coffee or cold brew.

 Traditional iced coffee is simply hot coffee which has been cooled.
 This is a more traditional method of creating a summertime drink, and the result is often a brighter and more lively taste.

 As the name might suggest, cold brew is a preparation of coffee in which no heat is involved at all.
 To create cold brew, coarse grounds are left in water for a long time – usually 24 to 48 hours.
 The result is a highly concentrated, sweet concoction with very low acidity.